Dungeons & Dragons Computer Fantasy Game: Gameplay

 The LCD screen displayed a dungeon junction in quasi-three dimensions, coupled with hints of routes that the player may explore further.
 Each intersection also featured a number and letter designation, allowing the player to create a map while searching.
 The dungeon itself was made up of 100 squares laid out in ten rows of ten, but because the dungeon circled around itself, if the player were to walk beyond the edge in any direction, the character would resurface at the other edge.

 The gameplay is similar to Hunt the Wumpus, in that the player moves through a maze, must beware of bats and pits, and must find an arrow and shoot it at the dragon without entering its lair directly.
 To win, the player must first find the magical arrow, then the dragon, and then shoot it with the weapon while in another room.

 Every few seconds, an ominous four-tone piece of music plays as the player navigates through the maze.
 Each movement is accompanied by a tapping sound that is meant to indicate movement.
 The player will hear a descending sound followed by a few notes from a death dirge if the character falls into a pit.
-Unlike Hunt for the Wumpus, D&D's gameplay takes place on a ten by ten grid, with each square representing a different room.
+Unlike Hunt the Wumpus, D&D's gameplay takes place on a ten by ten grid, with each square representing a different room.

 The positioning of the dozen pits, the magical arrow, rope, and dragon are determined at random in each game.
 When the player wins, the player is given a score based on how long it took to complete the game, with one point provided for every five seconds.
 With its off-set LCD screen and weird graphic of white-outlined cobblestones, the entire game is approximately the size of an inch-thick or so credit card.
 According to Oliphant, the game was much easier to code because it was turn-based and followed a set of rules rather than relying on real-time activity.

 Oliphant felt that the layout and LCD art were fantastic for a turn-based game, and was pleased with the final product.

 While he was working on the prototype, another group was in charge of programming the production version that was presented to the market.
 He does recall, though, that it was a system with limited memory that made full use of it.

 Oliphant said that the game was not as difficult to make in comparison to some of his past projects.

 Oliphant believes Mattel Electronics sought to venture out from its usual sports games for this handheld in order to get numerous different licenses for new properties in order to widen the type of games they were developing.
 As a result, licensed games like Battlestar Galactica, Flash Gordon, and Masters of the Universe were developed, as well as non-licensed oddities like Chess, Backgammon, and the Horoscope Computer.